illumos/docs/docs/community/gsoc-expectations.md

 developer community and not tied to any individual unless there is a clear reason for this and preferably prior agreement.

-If you haven't already, create accounts for yourself on github and the illumos [bug tracker](https://bugs.illumos.org).
+If you haven't already, create accounts for yourself on GitHub and the illumos [bug tracker](https://bugs.illumos.org).